 “Once installed, we quickly got to work exploring the features of the system, such as the Page Cache Management option, which helps optimize the performance of our SAP software.”

-Pearl Global Industries uses the Page Cache Management option in SUSE Linux Enterprise Server for SAP Applications to ensure high performance when working with large SAP workloads.
+Pearl Global Industries uses the Page Cache Management option in SLES for SAP Applications to ensure high performance when working with large SAP workloads.
 Normally, the Linux kernel frees up rarely accessed application memory pages and uses them as a general-purpose cache to improve overall system performance.
 As many SAP applications require rapid access to data, potentially including data that is accessed relatively infrequently, this can cause unacceptable delays as the system needs to keep going back to disk and reloading the cached-out memory pages.
 With the SUSE Page Cache Management option in place, the Linux kernel is limited in the amount of cache memory it can use and application memory is prioritized, helping to keep response times as fast as possible for SAP users and applications.

 The close partnership between SAP and SUSE has empowered Pearl Global Industries to overcome its previous compatibility issues.

 “We no longer experience compatibility issues,” said Subodh Kumar Patro.
 “As the name suggests, SLES for SAP Applications is fully optimized for SAP workloads, helping us to ensure strong uptime and high performance for our core planning, management and reporting systems.”

 After establishing a high-performance, flexible solution with SLES for SAP Applications, Pearl Global Industries has slashed the time taken to produce critical sales, auditing and inventory reports.